Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses: Introduction

 In this manuscript, we aim to analyze multidimensional spatiotemporal processes observed over a finite set of times at fixed monitoring stations.
 Building upon the matrix-normal Bayesian dynamic framework \citep{Quintana1987, Landim2000}, \citet{Paez2008} proposed modeling matrix-variate data using an isotropic Matérn covariance function to describe spatial dependence.
 Their results demonstrated that joint modeling of multiple response variables substantially improves interpolation accuracy compared with univariate approaches.

+Several existing approaches address nonstationary spatial dependence, multivariate responses, or temporal dynamics separately.
+However, to the best of our knowledge, there are no methods that jointly incorporate spatial deformation, matrix-variate dependence, temporal dynamics, and missing data handling within a unified Bayesian framework.
+As a result, direct comparisons with existing methods are not straightforward.
+Instead, we focus on comparisons with nested versions of the proposed model, which allow isolating the contribution of spatial deformation and cross-variable dependence within a coherent inferential framework.

-Here, we extend the matrix-normal Bayesian dynamic model of \citet{Paez2008} to incorporate anisotropy through spatial deformation, allowing spatial dependence to be represented in a deformed latent space while preserving the temporal dynamics through the Bayesian state-space formulation.
+Here, we extend the matrix-normal Bayesian dynamic model of \citet{Paez2008} by incorporating spatial deformation, allowing spatial dependence to be represented in a latent isotropic space while preserving temporal dynamics through the Bayesian state-space formulation.
+This results in a unified model where deformation, covariance parameters, and temporal components are estimated jointly.
+The proposed formulation also leverages separability and the factorization of the dynamic regression parameters to enable computationally efficient inference.
 To perform inference, we develop an efficient Markov chain Monte Carlo algorithm for sampling from the posterior distribution of the model parameters.

 The remainder of this paper is organized as follows.
-Section~\ref{Sec_Complete} presents the proposed spatiotemporal model for complete matrices.
-Section~\ref{Sec_Incomplete} extends the model to accommodate incomplete matrices and describes the imputation of missing values.
-Section~\ref{Sec_Interpolation} discusses the interpolation problem.
-Section~\ref{Sec_Model_Comparison} presents criteria for model comparison.
-A simulation study and an application are provided in Sections~\ref{Sec_Simulation} and~\ref{Sec_Application}, respectively.
-Finally, Section~\ref{Sec_Conclusions} offers concluding remarks.
+Section~\ref{sec:Complete} presents the proposed spatiotemporal model for complete matrices.
+Section~\ref{sec:Incomplete} extends the model to accommodate incomplete matrices, describes the imputation of missing values, and presents the inference procedure.
+Section~\ref{sec:Interpolation} discusses the interpolation problem.
+Section~\ref{sec:Model_Comparison-Checking} presents criteria for model comparison and checking.
+Simulation studies and an application are provided in Sections~\ref{sec:Simulation} and~\ref{sec:Application}, respectively.
+Finally, Section~\ref{sec:Conclusions} concludes the paper with a discussion of findings and future directions.